Configuring sensor-specific custom camera settings

 4. Click the Settings tab in the side pane.

-Note: The sensor Settings tab on a multisensor camera is different to the camera Settings tab because it only displays and applies settings to the selected sensor.
+The sensor Settings tab on a multisensor camera is different from the camera Settings tab because it only displays and applies settings to the selected sensor.

 5. In the Video section, from the Recording profile list, select Custom.

-Note: Cameras configured with the Custom settings recording profile aren’t displayed in the Recording profiles list because the custom settings only apply to the selected camera.
+Cameras configured using the Custom settings option aren’t displayed in the Recording profiles list because the custom settings only apply to the selected camera.

 1. In the Video section, customize the settings as required.